On this page

 No assistance will be provided under this scheme for a student who is aged 19 or more when he/she begins a course of further education, a student attending a part time course or undertaking a higher education course.

 Provision is for one academic year only.
-A new application for travel assistance must be made for each subsequent year.
+A new application for travel transport assistance must be made for each subsequent year.

 Attendance must be at the nearest suitable further education college or school sixth form with a minimum distance of 3 walking miles and a maximum distance of 20 miles.
-Any student who chooses to attend an alternative beyond 20 miles will be responsible for their own travel costs.
+Any student who chooses to attend an alternative beyond 20 miles will be responsible for their own transport costs.

-Suitability of Courses
+Suitability of courses

 A student may wish to attend a college or school sixth form other than the nearest suitable one, because he/she considers that a particular course offers more suitability for him/her.
-In the case of A' levels, for the purpose of considering an application for travel assistance, the Council defines a 'suitable course' as one where at least two or more subjects are available, unless the student can demonstrate that the third (or subsequent) subject is an essential requirement for a subsequent course or career.
+In the case of A' levels, for the purpose of considering an application for travel transport assistance, the Council defines a 'suitable course' as one where at least two or more subjects are available, unless the student can demonstrate that the third (or subsequent) subject is an essential requirement for a subsequent course or career.

 A similar test will be applied where a student is seeking to attend a more distant school or college in order to follow a particular syllabus within the same subject.
 Suitability of courses will be determined by the Director of Children's Services taking into consideration evidence provided within the application process.

-Travel assistance may be provided to looked after children temporarily accommodated further away from their school than the specified walking distance.
+Transport assistance may be provided to looked after children temporarily accommodated further away from their school than the specified walking distance.

-Blackpool Council, at its discretion, may consider providing travel assistance in certain exceptional circumstances.
+Blackpool Council, at its discretion, may consider providing travel transport assistance in certain exceptional circumstances.
 Any assistance offered will be short term with defined solutions and maybe subject to a financial means test.